 Most of the goods and services we pay for are taxable.

 Businesses charge sales tax for the government on the goods and services they sell, then remit the tax they collected to the government.

 Sales tax includes the Québec sales tax (QST) and the federal goods and services tax (GST).

 meals at a restaurant

 Not at all.
-Many are zero-rated, which means you don’t have to pay tax on them.
+Some are zero-rated or tax-exempt, which means you don’t have to pay tax on them.